 We generated random text to fill the files we used in testing.
-These weren't random file sizes though.
+These weren't random file sizes, though.
 We chose sizes that may be relevant for organizations using cloud storage services.
 Here are some descriptions to put the sizes in context:

-- 0 byte: No content - 1 KB: "Half a page of unformatted text; a very short email; an icon or small button image"1 - 50 KB: 25,600 words or nearly 57 pages of single-spaced, 12-point text 2,3 - 100 KB: "The maximum recommended total of all the elements on a single web page, including images and HTML"4 - 25 MB: The maximum attachment limit of an email in Gmail,^{TM5} the "approximate size of the 26-volume 1911 edition of Encyclopaedia Britannica"6 - 100 MB: The maximum size of a Google Slides presentation that you can store in Google Drive,7 "the kind of mailbox size or .PST file size at which corruption becomes more likely"8 - 250 MB: The maximum file size limit for uploads to a free personal Box account,9 a 15,750-page Microsoft Word document10
+- 0 byte: No content but has a structure, filename, and other metadata - 1 KB: "Half a page of unformatted text; a very short email; an icon or small button image" - 50 KB: 25,600 words or nearly 57 pages of single-spaced, 12-point text^{2,3} - 100 KB: "The maximum recommended total of all the elements on a single web page, including images and HTML"4 - 25 MB: The maximum attachment size for an email in Gmail^{TM5}, the "approximate size of the 26-volume 1911 edition of Encyclopaedia Britannica" - 100 MB: The maximum size of a Google Slides presentation that you can store in Google Drive;7 "the kind of mailbox size or .PST file size at which corruption becomes more likely"8 - 250 MB: The maximum file size for uploads to a free personal Box account;9 a 15,750-page Microsoft Word document10